Noeloikeau/networkm/README.md

 ```

     Warming up integrator; future calls will be accelerated.
-    bool_integral : Elapsed time: 2.7308 seconds
+    bool_integral : Elapsed time: 2.7585 seconds
-    bool_integral_risefall : Elapsed time: 1.9508 seconds
+    bool_integral_risefall : Elapsed time: 1.9748 seconds

 Check out the other pages for detailed examples; here we showcase two example `BooleanNetworks`.
 Any Boolean Network has dynamics of the form

-    tau*dxdt=-x(t)+f(y(t-d))+noise
+    tau*dxdt=-x(t)+f(y(t-delay))+noise

-where tau is a time-constant, f is a logical function, y are the nodes flowing into node x after some time-delay d, and the noise term is random.
+where tau is a time-constant, f is a logical function, y are the nodes flowing into node x after some time-delay along the edge, and the noise term is random.

 To start, we consider a simple example knwon as a Repressilator https://en.wikipedia.org/wiki/Repressilator, with real-world implications in e.g gene-regulatory networks.